StQiLi/Digit-Recognizer-AI/README.md

 # Digit-Recognizer-AI

 This repository contains two machine learning models designed to recognize handwritten digits.
 These models are implemented using TensorFlow and Keras and trained on the MNIST Kaggle training dataset(https://www.kaggle.com/competitions/digit-recognizer ), which consists of 20,000+ images of handwritten digits from 0 to 9.
+More information in Markdowns for each model

 ## Models